My husband and I raised two pit bull puppies, and it taught me a lot about what it takes to raise these wonderful dogs.

 Luna didn't show signs of parvo as Apollo had.
 She basically only showed signs of distress about 12 hours before she died.
 It was the most heart-wrenching thing I have ever watched.

-In the photo above, Apollo was full into his illness, very sick and ears pulled straight back, Luna was comforting him.
-She was gone not even 14 hours after this picture was taken.
+Even when Apollo was full into his illness, very sick and ears pulled straight back, Luna was comforting him.
+And then suddenly, she was gone.
 Parvo can be horribly slow or painfully fast.

-I dedicated this to Luna, Crazy Luna Baby.
+I dedicate this to Luna, Crazy Luna Baby.
 The sweetest love muffin we ever had!

 Apollo certainly resembles his baby self.
-He is a full year old now, and a full 30 pounds heavier than my other dogs.
 Obviously, the GSD in him is more apparent than in Abby or Pandora.
 He is literally a barrel, and a goofy mess.

 How'd this happen?!